d0ctr/telehooking/README.md

     - status — prints the status of the wordle scheduler
     - clearall — deletes all events on the server
     - whitelist — deletes all events and stops the scheduler
-  - /subscribe — {voice channel} {telegram chat id} — turns on notifications of [changes](#supported-voice-channel-changes) in specified voice channel and sends them to specified chat in telegram (only one chat per voice channel)
-  - /unsubscribe {voice channel} — turns of notifications about [changes](#supported-voice-channel-changes) in specified voice channel

-### Supported Voice Channel Changes

-  - `first join` — user enters empty channel
-    - `-first join` — user exits empty channel (will delete notification about join of this user)
-  - `new stream` - user starts stream in empty channel
-    - `-new stream` — user stops stream in an empty channel (will delete notification about the start of this user's stream)
-  - `foreveralone` — user is muted and left alone in a channel
-    - `-foreveralone` — user exits channel where they were muted and alone (will delete notification about that user was muted and left alone)
+  - /subscribe — {voice channel} {telegram chat id} — will send (and edit afterwards) to `telegram chat id` a message containing the list of current users and their statuses in `voice channel` .
+It will be pinned and updated on any change.
+When channel becomes empty the message will be deleted.
+  - /unsubscribe {voice channel} {telegram chat id?} — will turn off the feature for selected `voice channel` and won't send messages to `telegram chat id` or (if empty) to all previously configured `telegram chat id`s.

 ## Telegram Bot